Get

 Another option to add some clam to your cat’s diet is to offer clam juice.
 Clam juice is often suggested as a way to encourage cats to drink more water.
 Add a few drops of clam juice to your cat’s water bowl or freeze clam juice ice cubes for them.

-When offering any new food to your cat, double-check with your veterinarian that it’s okay.
+When offering any new food to your cat, double-check with a veterinarian that it’s okay.
 In addition, monitor your cat for any signs of digestive trouble like vomiting or diarrhea.
 Every cat’s digestive tract is different, and not every cat may be able to tolerate foods like clams.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Can Cats Eat Clam Chowder?